gwdevhub/GWToolboxpp/docs/pages/faq.md

 * Avoid using other programs that interact with Guild Wars (TexMod, uMod, MultiLaunch, screen recording software, game overlays such as steam, fraps, etc)
 * Add GWToolbox.exe and gw.exe to your antivirus whitelist.

-**I run the launcher and I get the message “GWToolbox.dll was not loaded, unknown error”**
+**I run the launcher and I get the message “GWToolbox.dll was not loaded, unknown error”**.

 This error typically means that some security feature is preventing Toolbox to access Guild Wars.
 One such feature is Data Execution Prevention, it is disabled by default but if enabled you need to add gw.exe to its whitelist.
 The other security programs causing this is any particularly zealous antivirus software.
 You typically need to add both GWToolbox.exe and gw.exe to its whitelist.